 Susan is originally a South Dakotan but found her home to be Kentucky over 20 years ago.
 Susan has always been seen as a helpful person.
 Through her work, she is committed to helping people depression, anxiety, and other stresses that affect all of us at some time in our lives.
 She uses creative ways, theraputic techniques and perspective in her therapy.

-Susan believes that healing is a collaborative endeavor that requires honest caring without judgment, and she cooperatively assist her clients in clarifying their goals for treatment. rather than adopting one methodology for all individuals and issues, She draws from a variety of methods to create a tailored approach for each individual and situation.
+Susan believes that healing is a collaborative endeavor that requires honest caring without judgment, and she cooperatively assist her clients in clarifying their goals for treatment.
+Rather than adopting one methodology for all individuals and issues, she draws from a variety of methods to create a tailored approach for each individual and situation.
 As a therapist, she is warm, open, encouraging, and direct.
-Susan is considered to be an active therapist, combining experience, education, creativity, and sense of humor with a down-to-earth, realistic approach to counseling.
+Susan is considered to be an active therapist combining experience, education, creativity, and sense of humor.
+She believes in a down-to-earth, realistic approach to counseling.